AlinaPanasenko/My-First-Agile-Project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User story
+name: User Story
-about: This is our default template
+about: This is our default user story template
-title: USER STORY: <TITLE>
+title: 'USER STORY: <TITLE>'
 labels: ''
 assignees: ''